-By attending DB2 for LUW Performance Tuning and Monitoring workshop, attendees will learn to:
+By attending DB2 for LUW Performance Tuning and Monitoring workshop, delegates will learn to:

 - Define the impact of database design (tables, indexes, and data placement) on database performance

-- Describe database application programming considerations and how they affect performance
+- Describe database application programming considerations and how you affect performance

 - Identify and describe the parameters (database and non-database) that affect performance